jorishr/notes-on-javascript/object_oriented_programming/this/call_apply_bind.md

 - use the bind method
 - use an arrow function
 #### setTimeout and bind
 Use the bind method on the callback function inside setTimeout.
-At the time of this function declaration the keyword this referes to the enclosing person object and we bind the callback function to that object.
+At the time of this function declaration the keyword this references to the enclosing person object and we bind the callback function to that object.
 ```js
 var person = {
 	firstName: "Joris",